ville6000/TurboCMS/readme.md

 ## Installation

+* [Download](https://github.com/turbolihis/TurboCMS/archive/master.zip) latest version of TurboCMS
-Upload files to your server directory via FTP or some other deployment.
+* Upload files to your server directory via FTP or some other deployment.

 ## Configuration